Phat32/PhatBot-Docs/docs/pages/twitch/commands.rst

     !sub $Sub is coming in with a $Type sub!
 Thank is amazing of you p32O7

 **!resub** Message {$Sub|$Months|$Type}
-    Sets the message PhatBot will say when someone Re-Subscribes
+    Sets the message PhatBot will say when someone Re-Subscribes.
+If the Sub message is configured and this is left unconfigured PhatBot will use the Sub message as the Re-Sub message.

     *params*